 Yes, it does.
 Spouse and children of the applicant (as long as they are under 18 or are enrolled in school) can enter the country.
 In some cases, parents of the applicant might benefit from this rule, too, provided that they are proven to be getting financial support from the applicant.

 5. Should all supporting documentation be translated into Portuguese?

 Yes.
 Until recently, Portugal accepted documents that are in English.
 However, this has changed, and now, all the documents involved in the process must be translated into Portuguese.

 6. Do Golden Visa holders pay taxes in Portugal?

 Obtaining a Golden Visa is not equal to becoming a tax resident.
 However, since the applicant makes a substantial investment in Portugal, most probably there will be some taxes involved.
 Becoming a tax resident, too, of course, is always an option.

 7. Do Golden Visa holders have to register and pay Social Security contributions in Portugal?

 No, they do not.
 Yet, if not registered, the resident has to cover all the social security expenses themselves including healthcare.
 So, in the end, it might not be logical to cut expenses on this front.

-8. How long is the wait/processing time for the Portuguese Golden Visa?
+8. How long is the Portugal Golden Visa processing time?